 Former Berkeley postdocs who became leaders in the field

-Miguel Virasoro (ICTP, Trieste), Martin Einhorn (Santa Barbara), Barton Zwiebach (MIT), Fabio Zwirner (Padua), Lawrence Hall (Berkeley), Raman Sundrum (Maryland), John March-Russell (Oxford), John Terning (Davis), Riccardo Rattazzi (Lausanne), Markus Luty (Davis), Yaron Oz (Tel-Aviv), Jan de Boer (Amsterdam), Kentaro Hori (IPMU, Tokyo), Csaba Csáki (Cornell), Jonathan Feng (UC Irvine), Yasunori Nomura (Berkeley).
+Miguel Virasoro (ICTP, Trieste), Martin Einhorn (Santa Barbara), Barton Zwiebach (MIT), Fabio Zwirner (Padua), Lawrence Hall (Berkeley), Raman Sundrum (Maryland), John March-Russell (Oxford), Riccardo Rattazzi (Lausanne), Markus Luty (Davis), Yaron Oz (Tel Aviv), Jan de Boer (Amsterdam), Kentaro Hori (IPMU, Tokyo), John Terning (Davis), Csaba Csáki (Cornell), Takeo Moroi (Tokyo), Jonathan Feng (Irvine), Yasunori Nomura (Berkeley), Mukund Rangamani (Davis), Veronika Hubeny (Davis), Matthew Schwartz (Harvard), Patrick Fox (Fermilab), Jesse Thaler (MIT).

-Michio Kaku (CUNY), Chris Quigg (Fermilab), Bob Cahn (LBNL), Dan Friedan (Rutgers), Steve Sharpe (Washington), Nathan Berkovits (San Paolo), Washington Taylor (MIT), Neal Weiner (NYU).
+Michio Kaku (CUNY), Chris Quigg (Fermilab), Bob Cahn (LBNL), Dan Friedan (Rutgers), Steve Sharpe (Washington), Zvi Bern (UCLA), Nathan Berkovits (São Paulo), Washington Taylor (MIT), Neal Weiner (NYU), Alex Friedland (SLAC), Aaron Pierce (Michigan), Roni Harnik (Fermilab), David Poland (Yale).